 Scholarships for Pre-Service Teachers

-A scholarship is available to ACU and JCU students that includes supporting them with accommodation assistance and living expenses while in far northern Catholic schools for the duration of your Practicum.
+The scholarships include support with airfares, accommodation assistance and living expenses while in far northern Catholic schools for the duration of your Practicum.
 A car is also provided if required for travel to school.
-Students receive $1,000 in their 4th year, placement in a Catholic school, and four Professional Development sessions throughout the year as part of our ‘Getting Ready for Employment’ program.
+Students receive $1,000 in their 4th year, placement in a Catholic school, and six Professional Development sessions throughout the year as part of our ‘Getting Ready for Employment’ program.

 Hear from Catholic Education leadership and graduates:“Every school changes with its people, its students and its staff, so having a full range of community profiles from experienced people to new graduates is a healthy mix that Cairns Catholic Education wants to have in each of its schools.
 Graduate teachers are immediately made to feel part of their school communities.
 From a welcome Mass to professional development and mentor programs, schools are encouraging the support and inclusion of new teachers.
 This includes Catholic Education Services giving back to schools increased resources to support graduate teachers in their first and second years of their teaching career.
 Schools are supported by CES in developing job-embedded professional learning practices to mentor and coach their graduate teachers.”